SpaceGameDev568/Factory_Prop_Mod/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

+---

 ## To Reproduce

 Steps to reproduce the behavior.
 If it involves content from other mods, be sure to state what.

+---

 ## Expected behavior

 A clear and concise description of what you expected to happen.

+---

 ## Multiplayer?

-If you're playing in multiplayer, pleaste state if it affects host or clients, etc.
+If you're playing in multiplayer, please state if it affects host or clients, etc.

+---

 ## Screenshots or Videos

 If applicable, add screenshots or a video to help explain your problem.
 I suggest Streamable as video uploading service and [ShareX](https://getsharex.com/) as an image/video capture tool, if you need one.

+---

 ## Other Mods

 What other mods do you have installed?
 Set your SMM to Show 'Enabled' mode, which lists all mods, including dependencies, and put a screenshot here.
 Alternatively, export and attach your SMM profile, or simply list what mods you have installed.

+---

 ## Additional context